GiantPanda0090/Disease_Simulation_Engskill/README.md

 been set a good formating and record the result per day.
 Daily results can also been found in the output window at the left cornor.<br>

+Pre compiled Jar file is in target folder

 1 Anon, (2017). [online] Available at: https://wiki.openjdk.java.net/display/OpenJFX/Building+OpenJFX.
 [Accessed 5 Oct.
 2017].